 For example “A dynamic, enthusiastic individual, able to work on own initiative”, etc. We’re all probably guilty of this sort of spiel but to a recruiter, it looks vague, clichéd and little uninspired.
 Use your opening sentence to make your CV stand out from the countless others the recruiter will see that day.

 3. Use a positive tone

 Keep it formal and positive, demonstrate the things you did do rather than the things didn’t and to make your CV sound more dynamic, using active language instead of passive.

 4. Avoid too much information

 Keep details of earlier jobs in your career; don’t include reasons for leaving or your salary (this can be included in your covering letter or at interview stage).

 Don’t include details of qualifications that are now out of date and irrelevant, however, if you refer to a qualification remember to include the subject and result.
 There is also no need to include, with your CV, copies of references or certificates – though these are useful to take to interview.

 State that they are available upon request, that way you can brief your referees carefully about who they may be talking to, and what the potential job is all about.

 7. List achievements, not duties

 You don’t want your CV to read like a job description.
-Describing exactly what you did along with what the positive outcome was.
+Describe exactly what you did along with what the positive outcome was.